KrishnaRevanth123/SHOPPING-WEBSITE/README.md

 7. give a database name as (onlineshop) hit on create button.

-8. after creating database name click on import.
+8. after creating database import the database file.

 9. browse the file in directory [online-shopping-system-advanced/database/onlineshop.sql].